GameServerManagers/LinuxGSM/.github/pull_request_template.md

 - [ ] Refactor (restructures existing code).
 - [ ] Comment update (typo, spelling, explanation, examples, etc).

+## Testing

+Please list the exact validation you performed and the outcome.

+- Commands/tests run:
+- Result:
+- Environment used (distro/version):

+## Risk and rollback

+- Risk level: low / medium / high
+- Rollback plan:

+## Breaking changes

+- [ ] No breaking changes.
+- [ ] Breaking changes included (describe below).

+## Documentation impact

+- [ ] No documentation update required.
+- [ ] User documentation update required.
+- [ ] Developer documentation update required.

 ## Checklist

 PR will not be merged until all steps are complete.

 - [ ] This pull request links to an issue.
-- [ ] This pull request uses the `develop` branch as its base.
+- [ ] This pull request uses the develop branch as its base.
 - [ ] This pull request subject follows the Conventional Commits standard.
 - [ ] This code follows the style guidelines of this project.
 - [ ] I have performed a self-review of my code.
-- [ ] I have checked that this code is commented where required.
 - [ ] I have provided a detailed enough description of this PR.
-- [ ] I have checked if documentation needs updating.

 ## Documentation